2000 Sugar Bowl: Postseason awards

-2000 NFL Draft
+2000 NFL draft

-Several players from each team were picked by professional teams to play in the National Football League during the 2000 NFL Draft, held April 15 and 16, in New York City.
+Several players from each team were picked by professional teams to play in the National Football League during the 2000 NFL draft, held April 15 and 16, in New York City.
 Florida State had three players selected in the first round of the draft and seven players taken overall.
 Peter Warrick was the first player picked, selected with the fourth overall selection by the Cincinnati Bengals.
 Defensive tackle Corey Simon was selected two picks later with the sixth overall selection, and placekicker Sebastian Janikowski was taken 17th.
 Later rounds saw Ron Dugans (66th), Laveranues Coles (78th), Jerry Johnson (101st), and Mario Edwards (180th) taken in the draft from Florida State.
+Other Players, Andrew Howard {CB}- Minnesota Vikings and Cory Burkhead {LB}- Pittsburgh Steelers, went to the supplement draft.

 Virginia Tech had no players selected in the first round of the draft but saw five players taken from the second round onward.
 Defensive end John Engelberger was the first Hokie taken in the 2000 draft, and was picked with the 35th overall selection.
 He was followed by cornerback Ike Charlton, who was taken with the 52nd pick in the draft.
 Corey Moore (89th), Anthony Midget (134th), and Shyrone Stith (243rd) also were taken.

 Some players who participated in the 2000 Sugar Bowl elected to delay their entry into the NFL Draft, either because they hoped to finish their education or because they were not three years removed from their high school graduations and thus were not eligible to enter the draft.
-Examples of these players included Florida State quarterback Chris Weinke, who returned to Florida State to complete his senior year, and Virginia Tech quarterback Michael Vick, who was not eligible to enter the draft in 2000, but who was taken with the first overall selection in the 2001 NFL Draft.
+Examples of these players included Florida State quarterback Chris Weinke, who returned to Florida State to complete his senior year, and Virginia Tech quarterback Michael Vick, who was not eligible to enter the draft in 2000, but who was taken with the first overall selection in the 2001 NFL draft.